Delta’s annual New Year Polar Bear Swim takes place on Thursday, January 1st, 2026, at Boundary Bay Regional Park’s Centennial Beach in Tsawwassen.

 The event in Tsawwassen is just one of several Lower Mainland Polar Bear Swims.
-Other New Year dips in the ocean include ones in White Rock by the pier, Port Moody at Rocky Point Park, Vancouver at English Bay, and North Vancouver in Deep Cove .
+Other New Year dips in the ocean include ones in White Rock by the pier, Port Moody at Rocky Point Park, Vancouver at English Bay, and North Vancouver in Deep Cove.
+There are one or two Squamish Polar Bear Swims too.

-Boundary Bay Regional Park is located in the 500 block of Boundary Bay Road in Tsawwassen, which makes it just 10 km or a 15-minute drive from the BC Ferries‘ Terminal.
+Boundary Bay Regional Park is located in the 500 block of Boundary Bay Road in Tsawwassen, which makes it about ten kilometres or a 15-minute drive from the BC Ferries Terminal.

 About the Delta Polar Bear Swim

-The Polar Bear Swim at Centennial Beach is one of about half a dozen similar events taking place in the Lower Mainland on January 1st each year.
+The Polar Bear Swim at Centennial Beach is one of several similar events that take place in the Lower Mainland on January 1st each year.
 Other outdoor New Year’s Day swims take place in Vancouver, North Vancouver, Port Moody, White Rock and Fort Langley.

 The largest and most famous polar bear swim is the one at English Bay in Vancouver.
 The event in Delta is much smaller, but still pretty big.
 A couple of thousand people usually turn out to watch at Centennial Beach each year and over 100 people take the plunge.